Trust Accounting: Ensure Compliance and Confidence for your Law Firm

 Separate Trust Account

-There isn’t any significant need to open separate trust accounts unless it’s a substantial sum of money or specifically requested by the client.
+There isn’t any significant need to open separate legal trust accounts unless it’s a substantial sum of money or specifically requested by the client.

-When you first open a trust account (or if you need to open additional trust accounts), conduct business with a bank that participates in an IOLTA program and a banker who knows how trust accounting works.
+When you first open a trust account (or if you need to open additional legal trust accounts), conduct business with a bank that participates in an IOLTA program and a banker who knows how trust accounting for lawyers works.
 If they are confused about how to properly manage trust money, visit a different bank.
 For example, a banker who understands IOLTA will not charge bad check charges, maintenance fees, or other incidentals off the client’s trust money.
 Any such charges could result in sanctions.